Slay the Spire 2 Character Tier List: Ranking the Spire's Most Miserable Souls

 The Defect

 The robotic spellcaster relies entirely on channeling elemental orbs that provide passive benefits every turn.
-You start every fight by channeling one Lightning orb for a free 3 damage ping.
+You start every fight by channeling one Lightning orb for a free 3 damage ping thanks to the Cracked Core relic.

-The massive glaring issue with the Defect is the heavy reliance on the Evoke mechanic.
+The massive, glaring issue with the Defect is the heavy reliance on the Evoke mechanic and the Focus stat.
 Evoking an orb consumes it for a huge burst of power.
-If the randomized card rewards decide not to hand you reliable Evoke options, your entire run will completely stall out in act two.
+If the randomized card rewards decide not to hand you reliable Evoke options or cards that generate Focus, your entire run will completely stall out in Act 2.
 You lack the consistent raw damage of the Ironclad or the explosive scaling of the Regent.
-When the card drops align perfectly, the Defect is brilliant.
-When they do not, you are just a fragile robot waiting to get crushed by bad luck.
+When the card drops align perfectly, the Defect is a brilliant storm of mathematical perfection.
+When they do not, you are just a fragile piece of scrap metal waiting to get crushed by bad luck.
+If you are determined to make the robot work, you should rely heavily on the zero cost Claw deck outlined in my Slay the Spire 2 Defect guide to bypass the orb RNG entirely.